 What was the first things that you bought when the ban was over?

-I wanted to choose something really special that would be a symbol of the whole challenge so the first thing I bought was a gorgeous Nest Egg Necklace from the All Those Threes etsy shop.
-It's absolutely beautiful and I'm so glad I bought something handmade from a unique designer.
+I wanted to choose something really special that would be a symbol of the whole challenge so the first thing I bought was a gorgeous necklace from an Etsy shop.
+It’s absolutely beautiful and I’m so glad I bought something handmade from a unique designer.
 I always get compliments on it.

 Do you feel that the shopping ban has permanently changed your shopping behavior?